 But this individualism comes at a price.
 We don’t understand the importance of protecting others.
 Of wearing our face mask when we talk to a friend or pass close to a stranger on the street.
 We still see it as a disrespect or simply a hassle.

 We have a lot to learn in that sense.
 So stop thinking about yourself for a little while, wear the f******g mask, and make a salad or a dish of pasta at home.
-You will survive.
+You will be ok.

 We CAN stop climate change